locoframework/loco-rails/README.md

     ```

 - **Breaking:** `Loco::Config#silence_logger` removed — use `c.log_level = :error` (or higher) to silence
+- **Breaking:** `GET /sync-time` removed — the sync time comes back with every notification fetch. **Requires loco-js >= 7.0.** Keep both libraries on the same major version: loco-js <= 6.3.0 calls this endpoint on init and after every WS disconnection, and treats a 404 as neither success nor failure, so it silently stops polling (WebSocket traffic still flows, which makes it easy to miss).
+During the upgrade deploy, tabs still running an old bundle lose polling until the page is reloaded
 - Added `c.log_level` config option (default `:info`)
 - `:subject` now accepts `[Class, id]` tuple — avoids `Klass.new(id: x)` allocation when only metadata is needed
 - Added `Loco::Permissions::Controller` and `Loco::Permissions::Connection` mixins.
 Both consume `c.resources = ->(ctx) { [...] }` config (declared once, used in both contexts).
 Connection mixin auto-runs `identified_by :loco_permissions` and assigns `[SecureRandom.uuid, *resources]` before `connect`.
 Older manual `loco_permissions` definitions still work; mixins are opt-in for cleaner setup